3a1b2c3/Honest-history-of-visual-effects-and-animation/README.md

 Film has always been a risky and unstable buissnes, even in the "golden age".
 Let's not just have a glamorous version of its history with awards and box office records.

 Having a shared source of history (that also includes the not so glamorous sides) should make it easier to talk about where the industry it at and going.
-Feel free to edit and add.
+This is WIP, please feel free to edit and add.
 This is missing Japanese animation etc.

 | Year <img width=20/>| <img width=400/> | <img width=150/> | <img width=100/>|
 | --            | :----------------------        |     :-:     |      --:   |